adefrutoscasado/javascript-cheatsheet/README.md

 const someBoolean = array.includes('Cantabria') // true

+// Check position of a value in the array (only first one) const someNumber = array.indexOf('Cantabria') // 2

 // Join array of strings in single string (giving a separator) const someString = array.join('-') // 'País Vasco-Islas Cies-Cantabria-Islas Canarias'